rsperberg/foundation-icons-hand/README.md

 # Foundation Icons Hand
 Icons used in the Apple TV+ series Foundation, encountered in signage and on screens.
+Released with the SIL Open Font License (OFL).

 Here's an example: